Keith Chegwin: Presenting and later career

 Chegwin worked for seven years on GMTV.
 In 2006 he appeared as himself in an episode of Ricky Gervais and Stephen Merchant's comedy series Extras.
 Chegwin frequently wrote jingles for the Chris Moyles Breakfast Show on BBC Radio 1.
-For seven years he ran his own web based bingo site Cheggersbingo.
+For seven years he ran his own web-based bingo site Cheggersbingo.

 In 2007 Chegwin voiced and starred in the quiz-based video game Cheggers Party Quiz, in which a CGI version of himself acts as a quizmaster.
-The game was developed by Oxygen Interactive and released on Nintendo Wii, PlayStation 2, and PC.
+The game was developed by Oxygen Interactive and released on Nintendo Wii, PlayStation 2 and PC.
 The game was met with mixed reviews.

 In November 2011 Chegwin played himself in the comedy horror film Kill Keith.
-He made an appearance in Ricky Gervais and Stephen Merchant's comedy series Life's Too Short with Shaun Williamson and Les Dennis.
+He made an appearance in Ricky Gervais and Stephen Merchant's comedy series Extras with Shaun Williamson and Les Dennis.
 In August 2012, he was presented with a Lifetime Achievement Award at the National Reality TV Awards.

 Chegwin was originally set to take part in the seventh series of Dancing on Ice, but he was forced to withdraw after breaking three ribs and fracturing his shoulder on the first day of training with Jayne Torvill and Christopher Dean.
 Chegwin joined the eighth series of Dancing on Ice partnered with Olga Sharutenko.
 Chegwin was eliminated on 17 February 2013.
 From October 2013 to January 2014, he played the part of Drosselmeyer in the 'Nutcracker On Ice' with Imperial Ice Stars from Russia at the London Palladium.

-On 19 October 2013 he took part in a celebrity episode of The Chase.
+On 19 October 2013 Chegwin took part in a celebrity episode of The Chase.
 In September 2014 he was a contestant on BBC1's Pointless Celebrities show.

-In 2015 he took part in the fifteenth series of Celebrity Big Brother on Channel 5.
+In 2015 Chegwin took part in the fifteenth series of Celebrity Big Brother on Channel 5.
 On 6 February, he finished in fourth place.
 He took part in the 2015 series of Celebrity MasterChef, won by Kimberly Wyatt of the Pussycat Dolls.
 In the same year he made a cameo appearance as himself in BBC Two's comedy-drama A Gert Lush Christmas where he is revealed to be a friend of Tony (Greg Davies).
 He also hosted the 2015 BAFTA television and film industry awards.

 In later years Chegwin was a popular pantomime dame and in March 2016 appeared in the Easter pantomime tour of Beauty and the Beast.

 Personal life

-From 1982 to 1993, Chegwin was married to presenter Maggie Philbin with whom he had a daughter, Rose.
-He later married Maria Anne Fielden; they had a son, Ted.
+From 1982 to 1993, Chegwin was married to presenter Maggie Philbin with whom he had a daughter.
+He later married Maria Anne Fielden and they had a son.

-DJ Janice Long (1955–2021) was his older sister.
-He also had a twin brother, Jeff, with whom he attended stage school and whose son, Hugo Chegwin, co-created and starred in BBC Three mockumentary sitcom People Just Do Nothing.
-He regularly made public appearances around the UK and was involved in charity work.
+Chegwin regularly made public appearances around the UK and was involved in charity work.

-Chegwin and his wife lived in Ashmansworth, Hampshire but moved to a country home in the area of Shropshire between Whitchurch and Wem, partly because they wanted to be closer to family further north.
+Chegwin and his wife lived in Ashmansworth, Hampshire, but moved to a country home in the area of Shropshire between Whitchurch and Wem, partly because they wanted to be closer to family further north.